Theming using CSS Variables

 NewandClonebuttons inside the Layout Toolbar is removed

-CSS Variables can be referenced elsewhere in AdapTable e.g. when providing the name of a colour in an Adaptable Style.
+For instance they can by used when providing the name of a colour in an Adaptable Style.

-This allows you to provide different implementations for the variable for each Theme you support.
+This allows you to provide different implementations for the variable for each Theme you support

 Styling Icons